cis-famu/oer-assignment-group-4-1/Chapter-1.md

 - Used to separate special symbols, reserved words, and identifiers

 ### Review Questions
+1. As a reader, what comments are structured /* */ ?
+2. What are whitespaces used for?
+3. How can you tell if an identifier is illegal?

 ## Data Types
 C++ has three data type categories: Simple data type, Structures data type, and Pointers